lacolaco/blog.lacolaco.net/content/post/angular-elements-composable-definition-pattern.md

 Assuming a situation we have...

-- An Angular componentlibrary project, `Lib1Module`
+- An Angular component library project, `Lib1Module`
 - An Angular Elements library project, `Lib1ElementsModule`
 - An Angular Elements library project, `Lib2ElementsModule` which uses `Lib1ElementsModule`